Essentials of Coop Membership

 What Do We Sell?

-Until this point we’ve summarized your role as a worker and an owner.
+Until this point, we’ve summarized your role as a worker and an owner.
 But you will also be a shopper!
 So let’s get to the best part—really good food at fair prices.
 What does the Coop sell?
 How do we keep our prices so low?
 What makes a good Coop shopper?

 Sales are brisk at the Coop.
 Our inventory is replenished more than once every week.
 This means that the products we sell are as fresh as possible.
 The Coop has been buying local since before it was a trendy tag line.
 When our local growing season is in full swing, the vast majority of the Coop’s grown and raised product comes from within the 100- to 200-mile range—this includes many of the more than 40 local small-scale produce farms we buy from.
 Even when our regional growing season ends, we try to buy as close to home as possible.